ladybug-tools/spider/gbxml-viewer/r14/assets/gbxml-viewer-support-issues-wish-list.md

-### ADJ ~ Duplicate Adjacents
+### ISS ~ Duplicate Adjacents

 * 2018-03-08 ~ Michal: sort the adjacent spaces / by size
-* 2018-03-08 ~ Combine with duplicate coordinates and put into Issues button area
+* 2018-03-04 ~ Currently only identifies surfaces with identical coordinates

-### ANA ~ Sun Path / Analemma

-* 2018-01-01 ~ Theo: Multiple suns
-* 2018-02-21 ~ Add automatic addition of ground

-### APP ~ Application Menu
+	* Upgrade so identifies any surface within another surface

+### COR Core

 * 2018-03-04 ~ Random model on start-up?

-### CAM ~ First Person camera

-* 2018-03-04 ~ Avatar talks / Identifies current space and direction
-* 2017-11-13 ~ Choose whether you fly through walls or bump into them
-* 2017-11-13 ~ Better adjustment of movement speed depending on scale
-* 2017-11-13 ~ Speed up and slow down controls
-* 2017-11-13 ~ Create your own fly through paths and can be replayed

-### COR Core

 * 2018-02-18 ~ Menus remember their position from session to session

-### CRD ~ Duplicate Coordinates

-* 2018-03-08 ~ Combine with duplicate adjacent / R12
-* 2018-03-04 ~ Currently only identifies surfaces with identical coordinates
-	* Upgrade so identifies any surface within another surface
+* 2018-02-21 ~ Add automatic addition of ground

 ### GAL ~ Gallery